 Applicants must also document all activities and transactions of the certified operation, including purchases and sales.
+Records must span the time of purchase or acquisition through production, to sale or transport and be traceable back to the last certified operation.
+Audit trail documentation for products handled or produced by certified operations must identify the product as "100 organic", "organic", or "made with organic..." or similar term.
 All records will be reviewed at the time of the inspection visit, and must be available for review and copying.
 Continuing applicants must show the completed records from the previous year and must show that current records are being maintained.
 Incomplete records may be cause for denial of certification, as well as putting the certified operation at risk should legal challenges arise concerning the authenticity of products labeled as organic.
 In addition, applicants must keep certification records on file for five years.